All Episodes

 I would have thrown it all out.

-Because at 7 22 in the morning, when someone is hangry, I can say I have steak for you.
+Because at 7.22 in the morning, when someone is hangry, I can say, I have steak for you.

-After I fed, that's not true.
+After I fat, that's not true.

-All I said is I don't because I didn't know the address where the broadcast studio was.
+All I said is I don't, because I didn't know the address where the broadcast studio was.

 You're like, oh my God, for God's sake, just order me the sandwich.